KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

 1. The schema doesn't know of the full context of the schema it's generating, each property is mapped individually, so it doesn't know if the "surrounding" class is generic, or if it's a class or struct, etc.
 2. Too much logic is in the code generator, and not in the schema.
 This makes it hard to add new features, and makes it hard to override the default behavior.
-   * This made it awkawrd to implement enums, as they work differently than other types (Requiring a separate "enum" type in addition to the schema itself and its type)
+   * This made it awkward to implement enums, as they work differently than other types (Requiring a separate "enum" type in addition to the schema itself and its type)
 3. Naming needs improvement.
 The word "Schema" is used a lot, and it's not particularly clear what it means.
 Additionally, "Atoms", "Molecules" is used in the code, but it's not really clear what they are, and they're not really used consistently.
 4. I've purposely not tried to keep the code as clean as possible, as I figured it would be easier to rewrite it from scratch when I understand the full extent of the issues.